Writings About Music

 © 1998 Michael Robinson All rights reserved.

-This interview was originally suggested, and then published by Stephen Miner, the creator and editor of a fantastic Lee Konitz web site that regretfully went offline in 2000.
+The interview was originally suggested and later published by Stephen Miner, the creator and editor of a fantastic Lee Konitz web site that regretfully went offline in 2000.
 I asked Lee about this, and his understanding was that Stephen had tragically passed away.
 This must be the reason why that memorable site no longer exists.
-Stephen did write me that this interview had been translated into many different languages.
+Stephen did write me that the interview had been translated into many different languages!
 More recently, I learned that Sergio Karam, a Brazilian, was a collaborator on the former Konitz site.